mydataglobal/bylaws/README.md

 ## 4.5 Board Meetings

-The Board meets at the invitation of the chair or the vice chair or when at least half of the principal members of the Board request a meeting.
+The Board meets at the invitation of the chair or the vice chair or when at least half of the members of the Board request a meeting.

 The Board is quorate when at least one half of its members, including the chair or the vice chair, are present.